yj7082126/musubi-tuner/docs/framepack.md

 You can specify the following strings in the `--one_frame_inference` option, separated by commas:

--   `zero_post`: Generates with the clean latents' post (previous frame's latent representation) set to zero vectors.
+-   `zero_post`: Generates with the clean latents post (previous generated frame's latent representation) set to zero vectors.
 -   `no_2x`: Generates without passing clean latents 2x to the model.
 Slightly improves generation speed.
 The impact on generation results is unknown.
 -   `no_4x`: Generates without passing clean latents 4x to the model.
 Slightly improves generation speed.
 The impact on generation results is unknown.
--   `no_post`: Generates without passing clean latents' post (previous frame's latent representation) to the model.
+-   `no_post`: Generates without passing clean latents post to the model.
 Improves generation speed by about 20%, but may result in unstable generation.
 This option cannot be specified in the kisekaechi method, described later.

+The `kisekaeichi` method, described later, allows for more detailed control using additional parameters like `target_index`, `start_index`, and `history_index` within this option.

 Even when passing clean latents 2x, clean latents 4x, or post, the values are zero vectors, but the results may differ depending on whether or not values are passed.
 In particular, specifying `no_post` may lead to unstable generation results when `latent_window_size` is increased.